 Now when a pump is pushing a relatively wide stream of water away, then there’s less room for the returning stream of water to return.
 And as with so many things in nature, the returning water follows the path of least resistance to get back to the pump.
 When a wide flow pump is placed towards the top of an aquarium, as they generally are, and the entire top section of the water column is moving away in one direction, then that path of least resistance is down low, right above the sandbed.
 It’s ‘easiest’ for the water to return in that lowest layer, so that’s what it does.
 That is what creates the undertow.

 What we can learn from this is that undertow is not intrinsic to any particular pump design.
 It’s a function of many factors: the flow rate and stream shape of the powerhead; the powerhead’s location within the tank; the size and shape of the aquarium itself; and the arrangement of structures within the aquarium.
 It isn’t really something that the powerhead alone can take credit for, though powerheads with wide flow do make it easier to create an undertow that’s easy to notice.
-Viewed in this light, an undertow is more of a side effect than it is a goal.
+Viewed in this light, an undertow is more of a side effect than a goal.

 By identifying the conditions that lead to a clear undertow we can begin to determine if the benefits are worth the costs.
-Is it more important to have an undertow, or would aquarists be better off focusing on the quality of the flow in the upper stratas of the aquarium where, after all, most of the flow-loving corals reside?
+Is it more important to have an undertow, or would aquarists be better off focusing on the quality of the flow in the upper strata of the aquarium where, after all, most of the flow-loving corals reside?
 This line of questioning gets us closer to our goal of correctly prioritizing the merits of different flow devices and our strategies for their placement and use inside the aquarium.
 It’s a topic that deserves more discussion and understanding.